 The Last Ditch makes fun of the Tyranid Pyrovore aka the worst unit in the game.

 Talking Is a Free Action: A tau diplomat instructs Cain on how to use one of the tau's grappling and rappelling lines, which spool wire into the handle and can form a molecular bond from the handle to any surface it is placed on via a few buttons embedded into it.
-It is a simple devices, and this would not normally take much time to explain.
+It is a simple device, and this would not normally take much time to explain.
 However, he explains it to Cain (at Cain's request) while Cain is desperately trying to fend off the attacks of a combat servator with over-sensitiveFriend or Foe programming.

 Tanks, But No Tanks: In Duty Calls, A news report claims Cain used a tank to stop what was essentially the Hindenburg carrying an awful lot of promethium from crashing into a city.
 In reality, he used a Chimera (an APC).